 .
 Compare Tennis Boss

-for when the boss' attacks can be thrown back at them.
+for when the boss's attacks can be thrown back at it.
 Subtrope of Tactical Suicide Boss

-, since the boss would be invincible if it didn't have/spawn minions around.
+, since the boss would be invincible if it didn't have/spawn minions around it.
 Related to Flunky Boss

 , it's also listed there as a "variation".